-The listing standards do not apply to companies listing only preferred or debt securities on the NYSE, except to the extent required by Rule 10A-3 (which relates to audit committee independence) under the Securities Exchange Act of 1934 ("Rule 10A-3").
+The new listing standards would not apply to companies listing only preferred or debt securities on the exchange, except to the extent required by Rule 10A-3.

-Non-U.S. issuers continue to be entitled to waivers from the NYSE corporate governance listing standards (other than the audit committee requirements under Rule 10A-3 and the requirement that the CEO promptly notify the NYSE in writing after any executive officer becomes aware of any material non-compliance with any provisions of the new rules), but are required to make disclosures as to the significant differences between their local standards and the requirements applicable to domestic companies.
+Non-U.S. issuers will continue to be entitled to waivers from the NYSE corporate governance listing standards (other than the audit committee requirements discussed below), but will be required to make disclosures as to the significant differences between their local standards and the requirements applicable to domestic companies.